This information should not be relied upon as legal or professional advice. Read the disclaimer.

 No. Under the Fireworks Regulations 2004, it is an offence for:

-• Anyone under the age of 18 to possess an adult firework (meaning category F2, F3 and F4 fireworks) in a public place
+• anyone under the age of 18 to possess an adult firework in a public place (meaning category F2 and F3 fireworks)

-• Anyone (other than a firework professional) to possess category F4 fireworks (i.e. display fireworks)
+• anyone (other than a firework professional) to possess category F4 fireworks (powerful display fireworks)

-• 5 November when the curfew will begin at midnight
+• 5 November when the curfew begins at midnight

-• New Year’s Eve when the curfew will not start until 1am on the following day
+• New Year’s Eve, Chinese New Year, and Diwali, when the curfew does not start until 1am the following day

 Can excessively loud fireworks be let off?

-No. Fireworks legislation specifically prohibits the supply to the public of any category 3 firework where the noise levels exceed 120 decibels db.
-Category 3 fireworks are the loudest and most powerful fireworks available for public use.
+No. Fireworks legislation specifically prohibits the supply to the public of any category 3 firework where the noise levels exceed 120 decibels.
+Category 3 fireworks are the loudest and most powerful fireworks available for public use, with category 4 fireworks only available to licenced professional pyrotechnicians.

 How are the regulations enforced?

-Using fireworks illegally can result in prosecution and a fine of up to £5,000 and/or a prison sentence of up to 6 months.
-An on-the-spot fine of £90 may also be levied.
+Using fireworks illegally can result in prosecution and a fine of up to £5,000 and/or a prison sentence of up to six months.
+Alternatively, a fixed penalty notice may be levied.

 Further reading